Involuntary and Voluntary Pay Deductions: Federal

-- Employers are required by federal and/or state law to make deductions from employees' wages and to remit the amounts deducted to various government agencies or authorities in order to satisfy certain types of debts that the employee has failed to pay.
-These deductions are considered involuntary because they are not elected by employees but rather are imposed on them by law.
+- Employers are required by federal and/or state law to make deductions from employees' wages and to remit the amounts deducted to various government agencies or authorities in order to satisfy certain types of unpaid debts.
+These deductions are considered involuntary because employees do not elect them; instead they are imposed by law.
 Involuntary deductions include those made to satisfy debts for federal taxes, child support, creditor garnishments, bankruptcy orders, student loan garnishments and federal agency loan garnishments.
-Employers need to be well versed in all aspects of these types of orders because not only can complying with them be tricky, but also because employers are subject to serious penalties for noncompliance.
+Employers need to be well versed in all aspects of these types of orders to avoid serious penalties for noncompliance.
 See Involuntary Deductions.

-- Employers are required to comply with federal tax levies issued by the Internal Revenue Service (IRS) against an employee who has not paid taxes owed.
+- Employers are required to comply with federal tax levies issued by the Internal Revenue Service (IRS) against an employee who has failed to pay taxes.
 The employer must immediately begin withholding from the employee's wages according to the levy order and remit the withholdings to the IRS.
 Specific procedures must be followed when handling an order to ensure compliance and to avoid serious employer penalties.
 See Federal Tax Levies.

-- Payroll departments play a central role in the enforcement of child support withholding orders issued against employees who are noncustodial parents.
+- HR and payroll departments play a central role in the enforcement of child support withholding orders issued against employees who are noncustodial parents.
 Increased government efforts in recent years to collect unpaid child support has forced employers to comply with a greater number of child support withholding orders within shorter time constraints.
-As such, payroll professionals need to be well versed in a complex set of both federal and state laws, rules and procedures in order to remain compliant.
+This requires HR and payroll professionals need to be well versed in a complex set of both federal and state laws, rules and procedures in order to remain compliant.
 See Child Support Withholding Orders.

 - If an employee is subject to a court ordered creditor garnishment to pay off a debt, the employer will be required to withhold from the employee's wages according to the order.
 Employers must know how to calculate withholding, the order of priority when there are multiple garnishments against one employee, and when to follow state law.
 See Creditor Garnishments.